cloudbees-days/cloudbees-field-workshops/labs/rolloutAnalytics/rolloutAnalytics.md

 * Include SA Discussion points
 * Make an option to include their own GA property tag

-### Lab 5 Completed!
+### Lab 6 Completed!
-Congratulations!
-You have finished Lab 5 of the CloudBees Rollout Workshop.
+You have successfully completed the introductory CloudBees Rollout workshop!

-**For instructor led workshops please return to the [workshop slides](https://cloudbees-days.github.io/core-rollout-flow-workshop/rollout/#30)**

-Otherwise, you may proceed to the next lab: [**CloudBees Rollout Configuration as Code**](../rollout-cac/rollout-cac.md) or choose another lab on the [main page](../../README.md#workshop-labs).
+Please return to the [main page](../../README.md#workshop-labs) for other workshops and labs.